I don’t like reading.

 Now, this is quite embarrassing.
 My number is… TWO.
 Yes, I have only ever read, cover-to-cover, two books on the list.
 And they are number 99 – To Kill a Mockingbird (that we had to read in High School and all I really remember is when the teacher finally let us watch the movie and I felt sorry for the dog with rabies) and number 38 – The Great Gatsby (that I read recently and thoroughly enjoyed, even though I supposedly don’t like reading and even though the pont of view thing totally threw me).

 I have to admit I have attempted to read a few more.
-I have read at least the first few pages of 77 (Catch 22), 52 (The Catcher in the Rye) and 27 (Frankenstein) all as recommendations from husband Bill when I’ve been rummaging around in the bookcase looking for something to entertain me for 5 minutes.
+I have read at least the first few pages of 77 (Catch 22), 52 (The Catcher in the Rye) and 27 (Frankenstein) all as recommendations from the husband when I’ve been rummaging around in the bookcase looking for something to entertain me for 5 minutes.

 And then there’s my love of writing that always seems to get in the way.
 If I do get a few spare minutes I like to sit down and write… that’s always my first preference.
 In fact, even though I set myself the challenge to read 100 novels before I die, here I find myself writing a blog post about it instead.